tylerharter/cs301-projects/spring19/p4/README.md

 After they have entered input, print out this line:
 ```
-You answered 'a'.
-The correct answer is 'b'.
+The correct answer is b.
 ```
-Where 'a' is whatever the user typed in and 'b' is whatever letter is the right answer.
+Where 'b' is whatever letter is the right answer.

 Be sure the spaces and capitalization is an exact match to pass this test.

 ### Feature 2: Check the answer for correctness
-Use an 'If' statement to check to see if the answer is correct.
+Use an `if` statement to check to see if the answer is correct.
 If it is, print:
 ```
 Congratulations!
 You got it right.
 ```